jelledevleeschouwer/Bonjour_log/README.md

 ##### 19 Apr '15 12h -  Finished Unit tests for DNS common code.
 Written 46 Unit tests for the DNS common code.
 Will be starting tonight with the mDNS unit tests.

+##### 20 Apr '15 11h -  Updated Timer system of cache records.
+As a result of some feedback by Daniele Lacamare on my code I've updated the TTL timing of cache records to use a single function where all the records in the cache are updated and checked simultaneously.
+This results in a bit of error, but it isn't that critical, so it doesn't really mind.

+##### 20 Apr '15 11h -  Updated Timer system of cookie timeout.
+Like with the TTL of the cache records I've updated the timeout of query-cookies to use the same function as the cache records to check if they are expired or not.

+##### 20 Apr '15 15h -  Fixed some errors with deleting records from Cache tree.
+There where some errors when deleting some expired records from the cache-tree, resulting in an endless loop in a pico_tree_foreach.
+This probably because the when the record is deleted, the pico_tree_next couldn't find the next node.
+Fixed this by moving to the next node before deleting the current node.

+##### 20 Apr '15 15h -  Added Shared over Unique priority.
+Implemented the conflict resolution mechanism to resolve conflicts when somebody else announces a shared record with the same name and type as a record which you previously claimed as unique.
+The RFC prescribes a method for which Shared records have priority over Unique records, so you (because you claimed the unique record first) should apply the conflict resolution mechanism.

+##### 20 Apr '15 15h -  Finished mDNS module.
+Today, I finished the mDNS module entirely.
+Entirely is of course a big word, since there is always room for improvement.
+But, I finished all functionalities I wanted to implement and the code seems robust enough to move on to DNS-SD.

+Functionalities I implemented:

+* Claiming of multiple unique records
+* Claiming of multiple shared records
+* Claiming of the 2 above in a single API-function call
+* Defending of unique records
+* Conflict resolution mechanism
+* Simultaneous Probe Tiebreaking
+* Known Answer Suppression
+* Caching of records
+* Continuous querying
+* DNS name compression and decompression
+* Duplicate query suppression
+* Priority of shared records over unique records